Ensure your team are following best practice when working with machinery on-farm.

 The PTO shaft is just as dangerous as the tractor itself.
 Revolving at speed and including its own gearbox and couplings, the PTO poses real threats of entanglement.

-Entanglement happens when loose clothing such as overalls, or body parts get stuck in a moving machine.
+Entanglement happens when loose clothing, such as overalls or body parts, gets stuck in a moving machine.
 This can cause serious injuries that may be fatal, especially if you're working alone.

 When working with tractors, always remember to disengage the PTO before stepping down from the cab.
 Only step down after following the 'SAFE STOP' procedure.
 This means handbrake on, gears in neutral, engine off and key removed.

 Proper maintenance and careful operation significantly reduce risks on the farm.
 However, farmers may neglect these tasks when they're tired or rushed during busy seasons.
-The video below, made by the NFU, highlights the dangers of working with PTO shafts and important steps you can easily take to work with them safely.
+The above video, made by the NFU, highlights the dangers of working with PTO shafts and important steps you can easily take to work with them safely.

 Find out how you can use Toolbox Talks to develop your farm team's skills.